 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 CBSE textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in English Course Communicative: Main Course Book Interact in English - Class 9 chapter 5 Bermuda Triangle are Reading, Literature Textbook and Extended Reading Text, Writing and Grammar.
+Concepts covered in English Course Communicative: Main Course Book Interact in English - Class 9 chapter 5 Bermuda Triangle are Reading, Writing and Grammar, Literature Textbook and Extended Reading Text.